 UPSC Mains GS-II (2018)

-- Appropriate local community-level healthcare intervention is a prerequisite to achieve ‘Health for All ‘ in India.
+- Appropriate local community level healthcare intervention is a prerequisite to achieving ‘Health for All ‘ in India.
 Explain

 UPSC Mains GS-III (2018)

 - What do you mean by Minimum Support Price (MSP)?
 How will MSP rescue the farmers from the low-income trap?

 - Assess the role of National Horticulture Mission (NHM) in boosting the production, productivity and income of horticulture farms.
 How far has it succeeded in increasing the income of farmers?